Springfield Ballet History

 The Creamery Arts Center History

 The Creamery Arts Center, a City-owned building located in Jordan Valley Park, opened in 2002 as a headquarters for community arts groups.
 More than 30 organizations now use the building and about 30,000 people use The Creamery annually.
-The 35,000-square-foot building includes offices for the Springfield Regional Arts Council, Springfield Ballet, Springfield Regional Opera Lyric Theatre, Springfield Symphony Orchestra, Springfield Community Center, Men’s Chorus of the Ozarks, Missouri Film Alliance of Springfield, First Friday Art Walk, and Care to Learn, as well as a shared costume shop and set design/fabrication studio managed by Springfield Little Theatre, an exhibition hall, board room, arts library, arts classrooms, and a film editing bay.
+The 35,000-square-foot building includes offices for the Springfield Regional Arts Council, Springfield Ballet, Springfield Regional Opera, Springfield Symphony Orchestra, Springfield Community Center, Men’s Chorus of the Ozarks, Missouri Film Alliance of Springfield, First Friday Art Walk, and Any Given Child, as well as a shared costume shop and set design/fabrication studio managed by Springfield Little Theatre, an exhibition hall, board room, arts library, arts classrooms, and a film editing bay.

 To read a retrospective history of The Creamery Arts Center and how this collaborative space came to fruition through the help of The City of Springfield and The Springfield Regional Arts Council, click here.